PseudoDesign/zynq-ultrascale-bsp/docs/baseline-bsp.md

-## Baseline BSP
+## Baseline Hardware

 Baseline instructions for setting up a BSP for a Xilinx devices.
 Specific instructions will target the ZCU102 Evaluation Kit, but generically this works for all Xilinx SoC devices.

-Primarily following the guide from [Xilinx](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_3/ug1209-embedded-design-tutorial.pdf).

 ### Setup

 You'll need a [Xilinx Account](https://www.xilinx.com/registration/create-account.html) to install the required software.

-For the ZCU102 Evaluation Kit, a license voucher should be included on the back of your Quick Start Guide.
+If you're using a ZCU102 Evaluation Kit, a license voucher should be included on the back of your Quick Start Guide.
 You'll want to generate a Node-Locked license, or whatever meets your organization's license requirements.

 #### Install Vivado

+I ran this using Windows 10, but the workflow should be roughly the same on Ubuntu.

 Install [Vivado Design Suite 2020.2](https://www.xilinx.com/products/design-tools/vivado.html)